JetBrains/teamcity-documentation/topics/upgrading-teamcity-server-and-agents.md

 4. Invoke [`docker run`](https://hub.docker.com/r/jetbrains/teamcity-server) to start the new container on the target host (either the [official TeamCity](https://hub.docker.com/r/jetbrains/teamcity-server/) image or your rebuilt image).
 5. Review the [TeamCity Maintenance Mode](teamcity-maintenance-mode.md) page to make sure there are no problems encountered, and confirm the upgrade by clicking the corresponding button.

+### Upgrading Multinode Setups

+The [Multinode Setup](multinode-setup.md) distributes the tasks performed by your TeamCity server between multiple individual nodes, which significantly boosts the system stability and performance.
+In this setup, each node needs an individual upgrade.
+See this section for more information: [](multinode-setup.md#Upgrade%2FDowngrade).

 ## IDE Plugins
 {product="tc"}